Thursday, 21 November 2024

 Google Meet’s adaptive audio merges audio inputs from multiple laptops for clearer sound, enhancing meetings for Workspace users with AI features.

 Google has unveiled a new feature for Google Meet called “adaptive audio.”
-This innovative addition offers Google Workspace users an alternative to expensive videoconferencing equipment, provided their package includes access to new AI features.
+This innovative addition offers Google Workspace users an alternative to expensive videoconferencing equipment, provided their package includes access to new features.

 Enhancing audio clarity